Pavan-1997/Docker_Multi_Stage_Build_Distroless/README.md

 - Its ia minimal image that will hardly have any packages

-- Golang is a statically types application which don't require a go run time to execute a Go application, which eventually reduces the docker image to 15MB of size.
+- Golang is a statically typed application which don't require a go run time to execute a Go application, which eventually reduces the docker image to 15MB of size.
 This image may not allow us to perform basic shell commands (find, wget, curl, ls)

 - Distroless images provides highest security by making the image less vulnerable